 Providing a positive customer experience (CX) is traditionally something PLM vendors leave by the wayside.

-But this is something we expect to change in 2019.
+But this is something we expect to change.

 The growing number of PLM solutions on the market, as well as high customer service expectations from users, makes CX a key differentiator between vendors.

 Which is good news for PLM customers as it means:

 Not to mention that product lifecycle management software with a good CX results in better user adoption rates.